-A key component of our review was information provided by the FCA about its oversight of IFEU; any matters or concerns raised with IFEU during the review period; how IFEU addressed those matters; and the FCA's overall view of IFEU's compliance with its obligations as an RIE.
-Our review process included phone conversations and emails with the FCA to discuss these questions.
+A key component of our review was information provided by the FCA about:

+- its oversight of IFEU - any matters or concerns raised with IFEU during the review period - how IFEU addressed those matters - the FCA's overall view of IFEU's compliance with its obligations as an RIE.

+Our review process included emails with the FCA to discuss these questions.